 The use of used materials that meet the requirements of the code for new materials is permitted.
 Used equipment and devices shall not be reused unless approved by the building official.

 If there are practical difficulties involved in carrying out the provisions of the code, the building official may grant modifications for individual cases, upon application by the owner or owner's representative, provided the building official finds that special individual reason makes the strict letter of the code impractical, the modification is in compliance with the intent and purpose of the code, and the modification does not lessen health, life, and fire safety or structural requirements.
 The details of action granting modifications shall be recorded and entered in the files of the Department of Building Safety.

 The code is not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by the code, provided that any alternative has been approved.
 An alternative material, design, or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the code, and that the material, method, or work offered is, for the purpose intended, at least the equivalent of that prescribed in the code in quality, strength, effectiveness, fire resistance, durability, and safety.
-The details of any action granting approval of an alternate shall be recorded and entered in the files of the Department of Building Safety.
+The details of any action granting or denying approval of an alternate shall be recorded and entered in the files of the Department of Building Safety.
 The permit applicant may request written documentation of the denial, including the reasons for the denial.

 The code official may approve performance-based fire and life safety designs if the code official finds that the proposed design has been conducted by an approved method.
 Approved performance-based designs are evidence of compliance with the intent of the code.
 Approvals under this subpart are subject to the approval of the building code official whenever the design involves matters regulated by the building code.